 In the early days, the cooperative served parts of nine counties with just over 300 miles of transmission and distribution line.
 Today, Victory Electric is headquartered in Dodge City in Ford County.
 We have more than 70 employees and provide service to more than 20,00 meters with more than 3,200 miles of transmission and distribution line in southwest Kansas.
 The majority of our service area is within the three counties of Ford, Gray and Hodgeman.
 The other counties partially served are Clark, Edwards, Finney, Haskell, Kiowa and Meade.

 Victory Electric purchases electricity from Sunflower Electric Power Corporation, a generation and transmission (G&T) cooperative, based in Hays, Kansas.
-Our energy comes from a variety of resources including wind, coal, natural gas, hydroelectric, and nuclear.
+Our energy comes from a variety of resources including wind, coal, natural gas, and hydroelectric.
 We are committed to developing generation capabilities in an environmentally responsible manner, while ensuring a reliable energy supply at a reasonable cost.